zamfofex/dummyette/documentation/chess.md

 These functions will return a new (immutable) board with the squares at the given coodinates having their pieces or metadata changed.
 For `board.put(...)`, the metadata given is optional.
 If `piece` is `null`, it’ll be removed from the board.

 These functions are not yet completely ready to be used generally, and might behave strangely or inconsistently in some circumstances.
-The recommended way to interact with the board at the moment is by using `board.play(...names)`, `board.Move(name)`, and `board.moves`.
+The recommended way to interact with the board at the moment is by using `board.play(...)`, `board.Move(...)`, and `board.moves`.

 If the change could not be performed, these functions will return `undefined`.